 Walmart looked like a tornado had touched down, sucking up products in some aisles while leaving others untouched.
 Milk was depleted, and peanut butter almost gone.
 The bread shelves were empty, as were the pasta and TP shelves.
 A man and his teenage son were parked in front of the remaining tins of soup, tossing them into the cart as though they were an essential food group, and the tuna and salmon were well picked over.
 I was pleased to get the three things on my list, and then make like a banana and split.

 What ended up really upsetting me was the phone call that came in while I was still in the parking lot.
 It was Andrew.
 I don’t want to flog a dead horse, but for those who don’t know, Andrew has an intellectual disability and lives in a group home.
 He’s high-functioning and volunteers at a thrift store several days a week.
 He helps “coach” a boys hockey team, and goes to a local church.
 He’s involved in much more, but those are the basics.
 Like me, he gets cabin fever easily.

 Andrew said, “Mom, I decided I’m not goin’ anywhere today, and tomorrow, and the next day.
 And I’m not goin’ anywhere next week either.
 Me an’ the staff were at the grocery store today and I saw people wearing masks and that scares me.
 And they had so much food.
 Why are they buying so much food, Mom?”

 We talked for quite awhile about the difference between doing our best to stay healthy, and worrying, and I feel that calmed him.
 For now.

-We also talked about buying what we need and leaving behind something for other people.
+We also talked about buying what we need and leaving something for others.
 He may have a disability, but he’s not stupid.